emrulk1/LLM_practice/README.md

+## Selected Dataset
-# Selected Dataset : Among many datasets currently available for LLMs , I have selected OpenOrca Dataset for LLM traing and finetuning.
+Among many datasets currently available for LLMs, I have selected the OpenOrca Dataset for LLM training and fine-tuning.
+This dataset presents a unique combination of scale, diversity, and depth, making it an exceptional resource for advancing the capabilities of large language models.

 ## Dataset Summary